nichbar/Ulmaridae/README.md

 [![Build and Release](https://github.com/nichbar/Ulmaridae/actions/workflows/build-release.yml/badge.svg)](https://github.com/nichbar/Ulmaridae/actions/workflows/build-release.yml)
 [![CI](https://github.com/nichbar/Ulmaridae/actions/workflows/ci.yml/badge.svg)](https://github.com/nichbar/Ulmaridae/actions/workflows/ci.yml)

-An Android wrapper application for [Nezha](https://github.com/nezhahq/nezha) monitoring agent, designed to run the agent on Android devices even without root privileges.
+Ulmaridae is an Android wrapper application for the [Nezha](https://github.com/nezhahq/nezha) monitoring agent, designed to run the agent on Android devices, even without root privileges.

-## Features

-- ✅ **Simple UI**: Clean Material Design interface with toggle controls
-- ✅ **Background Service**: Runs Nezha agent as a persistent foreground service
-- ✅ **Root Support**: Automatically detects and uses root privileges when available
-- ✅ **Battery Optimization**: Requests exemption from battery optimization
-- ✅ **Network Permissions**: Handles all required permissions automatically
+The original [Nezha Agent](https://github.com/nezhahq/agent) is built for standard Linux environments, and some of its features will not work on Android, even if root privileges are granted.
+This project aims to make it work on Android with ease.

+This project uses a modified version of the [Nezha Agent](https://github.com/nichbar/agent) to work better on Android.

+All binaries are built from source using GitHub Actions.

 ## Installation & Configuration